 The tale begins in the middle of nowhere…

 Merrill spent his youth gallivanting around the vast icefields of the tiny Yukon-Koyukuk town, where truckstops and moose were the coming attractions.
-He was homeschooled by his Christian missionary-turned-state trooper father and rescue squad mother, he joined the military.
+Homeschooled by his Christian missionary-turned-state trooper father and rescue squad mother, he joined the military.
 But 3 years in, the self-proclaimed “anti-authoritarian” was discharged.

-He has a “little identity crisis,” and eventually followed one of his buddies down to Portland, Oregon and “fumbled” his way into the software world, working various non-technical odd jobs.
+In the midst of a “little identity crisis,” he followed one of his buddies down to Portland, Oregon and wound up working various non-technical odd jobs in the software space.

 The first thing Merrill had to do was determine his worth as a human.

-“At time I had a day job,” he recalls.
-“So I calculated my worth based on my free time — nights and weekends — and I figured that time, for the rest of my life, was probably around $100k.”
+“At time I had a day job,” he tells The Hustle.
+“So I calculated my worth based on my free time (nights and weekends) and I figured that time, for the rest of my life, was probably around $100k.”

-Merrill ultimately decided to divvy himself up into 100k shares at $1 each.
-Like an actual corporation, he set out to “drum up demand.”
+Merrill decided to divvy himself up into 100k shares, priced at $1 each.
+Then, much like an actual corporation, he set out to “drum up demand.”

 On January 26, 2008, he had his initial public offering — and in the first 10 days, 12 of his friends purchased 929 shares.
-Though he retained 99.1% of himself, he made his own shares non-voting, and ceded 100% decision-making power to his new investors.
+Though he still retained 99.1% of himself, he made his own shares non-voting and ceded 100% of the decision-making power to his new investors.

-To keep shareholders informed, he built a website — KmikeyM.com — that contained a platform where people could vote ‘Yes’ or ‘No’ on the projects he should pursue.
+He built a website (KmikeyM.com), where people could vote ‘Yes’ or ‘No’ on his major decisions, and the projects he should pursue.

-At first, the topics Merrill put up for vote were trivial things, like whether or not he should invest $79.63 in a Rwandan chicken farming business (approved, with flying colors), or grow a winter mustache (denied).
+At first, the items Merrill put up for vote were trivial, like whether or not he should invest $79.63 in a Rwandan chicken farming business (approved, with flying colors), or grow a winter mustache (denied).
 But in very short order, things began to escalate.

 Should I get a vasectomy?

-By the tail end of his first year on the market, Merrill made plans to move in with his then-girlfriend of 5 years — but when his shareholders caught wind of the decision, they were furious.
+At the tail end of his first year on the market, Merrill made plans to move in with his then-girlfriend of 5 years.
+When his shareholders caught wind of the decision, they were furious.

 “I was getting emails from people saying, ‘We should have a say in such things — it’s going to impact your life!’” he says.
 “I thought, okay, that’s probably a fair point.
 And from then on, I let them vote on things in my private life too.”

-First up on the table: whether or not Merrill should get a vasectomy — a procedure that would’ve permanently prevented him from having children (or, in the eyes of shareholders, where an “additional economic burden”).
+First up on the table: Whether or not Merrill should get a vasectomy, a procedure that would permanently prevent him from having children (which, in the eyes of shareholders, where an “additional economic burden”).
 The decision was narrowly denied, with 55% voting ‘No.’

 “I thought, ‘Cool, I’m in the clear!” recalls Merrill.
 “I guess I won’t have to have anything sharp near my nether regions now.”

-In the ensuing months, Merrill put a variety of major lifestyle choices up for vote: whether or not to adopt a polyphasic sleep schedule (Approved), become a registered republican (Approved), or convert to a vegetarian (Approved).
+In the ensuing months, Merrill put a variety of major lifestyle choices up for vote: Whether or not to adopt a polyphasic sleep schedule (approved), become a registered Republican (approved), or convert to a vegetarian diet (approved).

-One afternoon in 2009, his story wound up on Hacker News, a popular discussion board run by tech accelerator, Y Combinator, where it caught the eye of a 40 year-old software engineering director from San Francisco named Gordon Shephard.
-The man was so intrigued that he bought $6.4k worth of shares in Merrill from other investors, driving the share price up to $11.75
+One afternoon in 2009, his story wound up on Hacker News (a popular discussion board run by tech accelerator, Y Combinator), where it caught the eye of a 40 year-old software engineering director from San Francisco named Gordon Shephard.
+The man was so intrigued that he bought up $6.4k worth of Merrill from other investors, driving the share price up to $11.75

 As demand spiked, Merrill’s own brother — an early investor who’d bought at $1 per share — decided to cash out, walking away with enough profit to buy a new dishwasher for his kitchen.